Buying an ELD is an important decision.

 In this blog post, we list 11 very important questions that everyone should ask before buying ELDs.
 The following questions will help you find the right ELD solution, based on the specific requirements of your fleets.

-1. Is the ELD Solution FMCSA-Certified?
+1. Is the ELD Solution FMCSA-Registered?

 The ELD mandate is about compliance.
 Therefore, it is imperative that you find an ELD solution that is on the FMCSA’s list of certified ELDs.